clwope/VueMineSweeper/server/README.md

 # server

-This template wiil show you how to run server side of the game.
+This template will show you how to run server side of the game.

 ## Project Setup